DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 How big or small, how expensive, how many 3.5"/2.5"/m.2 disks positions?<br>
 My pick - mATX case from aliexpres - [Sagittarius](https://youtu.be/fjqKEmNot_M)

-  * was 150€ with shippin
+  * was 150€ with shipping
   * I like the idea of a smaller case, but not too small where ITX motherboards are expensive and much more limiting with PCIE slots.
     Same with SFX power supplies as they got much more expensive.